-I was born with the gift of intuitive, knowing touch and had a private massage practice for 7 years before I began graduate school to become a psychotherapist.
-I knew that my massage clients deeply benefited from touch but saw, too often, the mental patterns that they held prevented them from releasing the stuck places in their bodies.
+I was born with the gift of intuitive touch and had a private massage practice for 7 years before I began graduate school to become a psychotherapist.
+I saw my massage clients deeply benefiting from touch but too often, the mental patterns that they held prevented them from releasing the stuck places in their bodies.

 Those who dive deeply into their felt experience may eventually find that ineffable quality of spirit.
-Before I had graduated from University of Santa Monica, with a graduate degree in counseling psychology with an emphasis in spiritual psychology, I added a two-year training in non-denominational spiritual counseling from Agape International Spiritual Center in Los Angeles.
+I work with all spiritual orientations (or none) with utmost respect.
 I see our spiritual self as the energy of love, compassion and kindness that emerges when we drop into our deepest nature.
-I work with all spiritual orientations (or none) with utmost respect.
+I have training in non-denominational spiritual counseling and have studied many spiritual traditions.